4d/docs/website/translated_docs/es/Debugging/debugger.md

 #### Fin del rastreo

-Tracing stops and normal method execution resumes.
+Detener el modo Seguimiento y reanudar el curso normal de la ejecución del método.

 > **Shift** + **F5** or **Shift** + clicking the **No Trace** button resumes execution.
 It also disables all the subsequent TRACE calls for the current process.

 #### Pasar por encima

 Executes the current method line, indicated by the program counter (the yellow arrow).
-The Debugger steps to the next line.
+El depurador pasa a la siguiente línea.

 The Step Over button does not step into subroutines and functions, it stays at the level of the method you're currently tracing.
 If you want to also trace subroutines and functions calls, use the **Step Into** button.